Basal body temperature for natural family planning

 Keep in mind that your basal body temperature can be influenced by many factors, including:

 - Certain medications

 Take your basal body temperature every morning before getting out of bed.
 Use a digital oral thermometer or one specifically designed to measure basal body temperature.
 Make sure you get at least three hours of uninterrupted sleep each night to ensure an accurate reading.

-- Plot your temperature readings on graph paper.
-Record your daily basal body temperature and look for a pattern to emerge.
-Your basal body temperature may increase slightly — typically less than a 1/2 degree F (0.3 C) — when you ovulate.
-You can assume ovulation has occurred when the slightly higher temperature remains steady for three days or more.
+Basal body temperature may increase slightly — typically less than a 1/2 degree F (0.3 C) — when you ovulate.
+Ovulation has likely occurred when the slightly higher temperature remains steady for three days or more.